-Thus the Spirit, the life from Jesus Christ, flows from the soul.
+Thus the Spirit and the life from Christ flow from the soul.
 It is represented as a well of water springing up unto everlasting life.

 The temple of the Lord

 Thus speaketh the Lord of hosts, saying, Behold the man whose name is The Branch; and he shall grow up out of his place, and he shall build the temple of the Lord.
 Zechariah 6:12.

 By His sacrifice and mediation, Christ is both the foundation and the builder of the church of God.
 The apostle Paul points to Him as:

 Built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord;